- HR owns people: hiring, onboarding, performance, benefits, engagement, and labor-law compliance across the full employee lifecycle.

 - Processing employee wages: Calculating earnings, applying deductions, and ensuring accurate final pay every cycle

-- Managing payroll taxes and filings: Withholding the correct taxes and submitting filings to authorities on time
+- Managing payroll taxes and filings: Withholding the correct taxes and submitting filings on time, which the IRS lays out in its guide to understanding employment taxes.

 - Ensuring legal compliance: Staying aligned with local and global payroll, tax, and labor regulations